torokd/postman-newman-demo-td/README.md

    - Adding test cases for wrong content types
    - Push it to automated and scheduled CI/CD and make the reporting webhooked to teams/slack/email
    - Adding more quick scripts to package.json for building up docker images
+   - Add more API endpoints from DUMMY JSON project
+   - Add folders as run-parameters and make scripts for them